 What Can 3D Printing Do?
 From Practical Parts to Original Gifts

-Basics of 3D printing: How does it work?
+Basics of 3D Printing: How Does It Work?

 The principle of additive manufacturing involves creating a three-dimensional object by successively depositing continuous layers of material.
 Each layer represents a thin horizontal cross-section of the given object.
 The entire process begins with a digital 3D model, typically created in CAD software.
 This model is then "sliced" into individual layers using specialized software (a slicer) and converted into instructions for the printer, known as G-code.
 This code controls all printer movements to precisely layer the material.